GDSC-PathPal/.github/profile/README.md

   - **You must turn on the server after the ML server is turned on**

 # ‣ License
-PathPal is licensed under the terms of the MIT license.
+PathPal-Server is licensed under the terms of the MIT license.
 See [License.txt](https://github.com/GDSC-PathPal/.github/blob/main/LICENSE) for more information